harmancheema/webDriverIOPractice/README.md

 All tests can be found inside the `test > specs > herokuapp` folder

-After cloning the repo for the first, run `npm install` to install all dependencies
+After cloning the repo, run `npm install` once to install all dependencies

 - To run the tests: `npm test`
 - To clean up previous results and then run the tests: `npm run automation`